If, as I’d advise, you’ve chosen your portrait photographer based on examples of their work and/or recommendation.

 The best portrait photographers are ones that communicate easily with their subjects….

 …and again this is a point that is mainly your photographers role.
-However you can communicate your own ideas and thoughts before and during the shoot to get what you want from the shoot.
+However you can communicate your own ideas and thoughts before and during the shoot to get what you want from your family photo-shoot.

 Also, having a chat is the best way to get into the relaxed state, mentioned in number 7..! 🙂